AP PHOTOS: Indians set to vote in final phase of election

-NEW DELHI — India’s marathon general election, known as the world’s largest democratic exercise, is nearing the finish line.
+NEW DELHI — India’s marathon general election, the world’s largest democratic exercise, is nearing the finish line.

 Vote counting is scheduled to start on Thursday.
 India has 900 million eligible voters.